Sada Yacco: Early life

 According to Leslie Downer's biography of her, "Sada's mother, Otaka [Koguma], was a notable beauty.
 In her youth she had worked for a time in the mansion of a daimyō, a provincial lord.
 There she acquired airs and graces and an aristocratic style.
 Sada's father, Hisajiro Koyama, was such a placid, saintly man that he was nicknamed 'Buddha.'
 When he married Otaka, he moved into the family house and eventually inherited the business."

 The many industrialization projects undertaken by the Meiji government would be financed by heavy taxes and caused soaring inflation, leading the Koyamas and many other families to lose their finances.
 To help make ends meet the family set up a pawnbroking business.
-When Sada was four years old, she was sent to work as a maid at the Hamada geisha house in the Yoshichō district of Tokyo.
+When Sada was four years old, she was sent to work as a maid at the Hamada okiya in the Yoshichō district of Tokyo.
 Three years later, Hisajiro died, leading the Hamada's proprietress Kamekichi to adopt Sada as her heir.

 "In the winter of 1883, at the age of twelve, the child celebrated her debut as an o-shaku, literally 'a sake pourer,' an apprentice geisha.
 She also received her first geisha name.
 From now on she was to be Ko-yakko or Little Yakko, named after a geisha named Yakko who had been one of the most adored in Tokyo.
 Kamekichi felt sure that Little Yakko would grow up to be as brilliant a star in her turn."